-Sunglasses and head coverings - Items such as hats and/or bandannas are not permitted to be worn inside the school building unless approved by the Principal, physician, and/or the school nurse.
+Sunglasses, head coverings, and accessories - Items such as hats and/or bandannas are not permitted to be worn inside the school building unless approved by the Principal, physician, and/or the school nurse.
 These items are to be removed when entering the building and placed in lockers.
 They are NOT to be carried around all day.
+Hoodies are permitted if the hood is down when in the building.
+Students should not carry/wear props or accessories (costume pieces, flags, toys, blankets, etc).

 Foot apparel - Flip flops and slides are permitted.
 It is recommended to wear appropriate shoes for recess and gym class.
+Shoes must have a hard bottom/sole to ensure safety.